 - Wash purple potatoes thoroughly.

-- Bring a large pot of water to boil.
-Add whole purple potatoes and three cloves to the water and bring to boil.
+- Bring a large pot of water to a boil.
+Add whole purple potatoes and three cloves to the water and bring to a boil.
 Strain when the potatoes are completely softened with a fork test.
 TIP: Leave potato skins on and boil potatoes whole to keep the most pigment in the potatoes otherwise they might turn out grayish in color.

 - Once strained, add cream, butter, salt, and pepper.
 Mash with a potato masher.
 If you want it extra smooth you can use an immersion blender until it's super smooth.

 - Serve while hot!